Winning races was lovely.

 He answered almost all of my questions about his Formula One experience in the 70’s.
 He had come a long way from racing go carts with his brother Angelo.
 It was clear that racing was in his blood.
 If you’ve spent anytime around motorsports, you’ve most likely seen this in a lot of people.
 To quote my dad, it was “all he wanted to do.”

 My dad was fortunate because he followed his heart.
-He loved racing as much as my mom, me, Chantal, Stephanie, Lea and Oliver.
+He loved racing as much as much as his family (including his grandson Oliver).
 He found his path as a teenager and never looked back.
 I’m sure he couldn’t picture himself doing anything else.
 And he knew he was lucky to break into Formula One.
 Back then it was near impossible.
 Today it’s near impossible.
 Some things never change.

 He got started in motorsports with a French team called Pygmée that participated in Formula Renault, then F3, then F2.
 (It’s very hard to find anything on this team).
 Towards the end of his time there, a driver suggested he come work with him at Surtees, in Formula One.
 I’m not sure which driver this is, but based on some research, I’d say it was Jochen Mass.
 After my father died, Jochen left a very nice note.
 What a quality person.

 The key to any career is getting your foot in the door.
 Settled at Surtees, my dad went on to have a wonderful career with Copersucar-Fittipaldi (which didn’t sound all that good), Shadow, McLaren, Toleman and Brabham.
 His career spanned the early 70’s through the mid 80’s; including two World Championships with James Hunt in 1976 and Nelson Piquet in 1983.